OCA/connector-magento/magentoerpconnect/doc/howto/modify_an_order.rst

 Instead, you can modify the sale order on the Magento backend.
 When Magento modifies a sale order, it cancels it and creates a new one.
-When the new order is imported in OpenERP, it flags the old one as 'Cancelled on Backend', then link the new order with the old one as a 'parent' order.
+When the new order is imported in Odoo, it flags the old one as 'Cancelled on Backend', then link the new order with the old one as a 'parent' order.